ars0915/note/pages/WebRTC.md

 			          description.type === "offer" &&
 			          (makingOffer || pc.signalingState !== "stable");

-			        ignoreOffer = !polite && offerCollision;
+			        // If we're the impolite peer, and we're receiving a colliding offer, we return without setting the description ignoreOffer = !polite && offerCollision;
 			        if (ignoreOffer) {
 			          return;
 			        }

-			        await pc.setRemoteDescription(description);
+			        // If we're the polite peer, and we're receiving a colliding offer, we don't need to do anything special, because our existing offer will automatically be rolled back in the next step. await pc.setRemoteDescription(description);
 			        if (description.type === "offer") {
 			          await pc.setLocalDescription();